amcornel/healthy-cooking/README.md

-        Click on Pages in the Side List
+        Click on Pages in the Side List.

-        choose as branch "main."
+        Choose as branch "main.".

-        click save
+        Click save.